danielbentes/uim-protocol/README.md

 ## TLDR for the Concept Section

-The concept section of the white paper explains the foundational elements of the UIM protocol, focusing on key concepts like “intents,” “metadata,” and the “execute method.”
+The concept section below explains the foundational elements of the UIM protocol, focusing on key concepts like “intents,” “metadata,” and the “execute method.”
 It highlights the protocol’s role in enabling seamless and efficient interactions between AI agents and web services, resolving issues like inconsistent data extraction and high latency.
 The section also discusses the monetization opportunities that the UIM protocol creates for web services by providing structured, discoverable, and executable intents.

 ## Concept Abstract